Olive-blockchain/Olive-blockchain/README.md

-# flax-blockchain
+# olive-blockchain

-This is the GUI for flax-blockchain.
-It is built into distribution packages in the flax-blockchain repository.
+**Olive** is a modern community-centric green cryptocurrency based on a proof-of-space-and-time consensus algorithm.
+It is a community-supported fork of the [Chia Network](https://github.com/Chia-Network/chia-blockchain) codebase.

+For more information, see our website and downloads at https://oliveblockchain.co.